 If you struggle with dry scalp, then you are going to want to make this homemade hair mask.
-It’s made with simple, natural ingredients and so easy to make at home.
+It’s made with simple, natural ingredients and is so easy to make at home.
 This DIY hair mask for dry scalp has become part of my hair care routine, and I know it will become part of yours too!
-It’s amazing at soothing the scalp, nourishing your hair, relieving any itchiness and adding moisture back to the scalp.
-And I’m pretty sure we all want those kind of results!
+It’s amazing at soothing the scalp, nourishing your hair, relieving any itchiness, and adding moisture back to the scalp.
+And I’m pretty sure we all want those kinds of results!

 benefits of a hair mask for dry scalp

 Using a hair mask for dry scalp is going to have so many benefits since it’s a type of deep conditioning treatment.
 They are great at hydrating and moisturizing the hair and scalp, which can be a main concern with dry scalp and hair.
 Hair masks also provide a ton of nourishment directly to the hair causing overall healthier and stronger hair.
 They also can bring such relief by soothing and calming the irritated, itchy scalp.